CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 <!-- miovision_alerts_doc_md -->
 ## **`miovision_alerts`**

 This DAG pulls alerts from the Miovision API.
 Since we are not able to query the API over a range, but only at a point in time, we query for the previous day at 5 minute increments.
-The records are then de-dupped and sorted and the start and end of a run of records are used as the alert start/end time.
+The records are then de-dupped (duplicates are a result of the short-form alert title used by the API) and sorted and the start and end of a run of records are used as the alert start/end time.
 Before inserting, records are first used to update the end time of alerts that are continuous with existing alerts.

 - `pull_alerts` pulls alerts at 5 minute increments and inserts into [`miovision_api.alerts`](../sql/README.md#alerts), extending existing alerts.